Skip to content

 Singles is the flagship format of competitive table tennis — one player versus one player across the full table.
 Matches at the international level are played best of 7 sets (first to win 4 sets), while most amateur, club, and recreational matches use best of 5 (first to 3).
 Each set is played to 11 points with a mandatory 2-point advantage at deuce (10-10).
 Players alternate serving every 2 points, switching to every point at deuce.

-Singles play is the ultimate test of individual skill: forehand and backhand loops, serves with deceptive spin variations, footwork to cover the entire table, and the mental composure to handle pressure at 10-10 in a deciding set.
+Singles play is the full test of individual skill: forehand and backhand loops, serves with deceptive spin variations, footwork to cover the entire table, and the mental composure to handle pressure at 10-10 in a deciding set.
 The singles events at the Olympics, World Championships, and WTT Grand Smash are the most prestigious titles in the sport.

 Doubles